dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 7. After executing the checks, synchronize the results with your DQO cloud account sing the **Synchronize** button located in the upper right corner of the graphical interface.

-8. You can now [review the results on the data quality dashboards](../../working-with-dqo/data-quality-dashboards/data-quality-dashboards.md) as described in Working with DQO section.
+8. You can now [review the results on the data quality dashboards](../../working-with-dqo/data-quality-dashboards/data-quality-dashboards.md) as described in the Working with DQO section.

 ## Running the checks in the example and evaluating the results using DQO Shell